hyunjimoon/tolzul/Space/Theater/People/🧭atom(PCO🔃)/kris_ferrira.md

 created: 2024-04-26
 modified:
   - 2025-10-19T02:08:28-04:00
+  - 2025-11-18T09:48:12-05:00
+---

+Inference model translates observation to meaning and decision model translates meaning + utility to decision, with a caveat that models themselves evolve.
+INF is projection to states (meaning) and , utility is a function of state and action

+observation -> INF -> meaning + utility -> DEC -> decision

 ---
 A handful of titles I wish to earn; one of them, a student who makes Kris smile.
 So here's another attempt: